chrlsC08/flask-vocab-app/README.md

-Flask Vocabulary App
+🎓 Flask Vocabulary App - Psychology Flashcards Overview
-Overview
-This Flask-based web application was developed to help School Psychology students, like my girlfriend, practice and remember important vocabulary terms through flashcards.
-The app allows users to create, update, delete, and view vocabulary words and their meanings.
+Ever wondered how psychology students keep up with all the specialized vocabulary they need to master?
+I built this Flask-based web app for my girlfriend, a School Psychology grad student, to help her—and others like her—memorize crucial terms through interactive flashcards.
+With this app, users can easily create, update, delete, and view vocabulary words and definitions, all within a clean, simple interface.

-The project has been dockerized and deployed on AWS using AWS AppRunner, with images pushed to AWS Elastic Container Registry (ECR).
+Not only is this a fun and useful tool for students, but it's also fully dockerized and deployed on AWS using AppRunner, with images hosted in Elastic Container Registry (ECR)—a project made to scale and serve more than just my girlfriend's flashcard needs!

-Features
+✨ Features
-Flashcards for Psychology Vocabulary: Users can add, view, update, and delete vocabulary words.
+Flashcards for Psychology Vocabulary: Users can add, view, update, and delete vocabulary words for seamless studying.
-Vocabulary Management: The app uses an in-memory dictionary for storing words and their meanings.
+Vocabulary Management: Powered by an in-memory dictionary for lightning-fast lookups.
-Simple API Integration: It provides APIs for basic CRUD (Create, Read, Update, Delete) operations on the vocabulary.
+Simple API Integration: Complete CRUD (Create, Read, Update, Delete) API support for managing vocabulary terms.
-Web-based User Interface: A user-friendly interface to view and manage the vocabulary.
+Web-based User Interface: A user-friendly interface to manage words and meanings effortlessly.
-Dockerized Deployment: The application is containerized using Docker and deployed on AWS via AppRunner.
+Dockerized Deployment: Runs as a fully containerized app, ensuring consistency across environments.
+Deployed on AWS: Hosted with AWS AppRunner for scalable and managed container hosting.

-Tech Stack
+🛠️ Tech Stack
-Flask: A lightweight web framework for Python.
+Flask: The app is built with Flask, a lightweight Python web framework.
-Flask-SQLAlchemy: For database interactions (if future enhancements are made to integrate with a persistent database).
-Docker: To containerize the application.
-AWS AppRunner: For seamless deployment of the application.
+Flask-SQLAlchemy: Though the current app uses an in-memory dictionary, it's future-ready for persistent databases with SQLAlchemy.
+Docker: For easy containerization and deployment.
+AWS AppRunner: Deploys the app with zero hassle, ensuring scalability and high availability.
-AWS ECR: To store Docker images used in deployment.
+AWS ECR: Used for storing Docker images.

+🚀 Getting Started
-Installation
+Local Installation
-To run the application locally, follow these steps:
+Want to try it out on your machine?
+Follow these steps:

 Clone the repository: